 People and projects

-A recent fall outing: Eric, Lindsay, Michelle, Bryce, and Jordan
+Above: a recent fall outing: Eric, Lindsay, Michelle, Bryce, and Jordan

 Post Doctoral Researcher

 Cleo is an environmental scientist studying the production and consumption of volatile organic carbon compounds by marine plankton.
 She runs and maintains the PTR-TOF-MS (proton transfer reaction time of flight mass spectrometer) combining new technology with unique incubation methods to study VOCs that are notoriously difficult to measure because of their low molecular weights and concentrations.
 Cleo is funded through the NASA-funded NAAMES project.